Laurel and Hardy music: Dance routines

 A number of their songs are accompanied with a dance routine, the most famous of which is their dance to the song "At The Ball, That's All" sung by The Avalon Boys in Way Out West (1937).

 Trail of the Lonesome Pine

 A compilation of songs from their films, called Trail of the Lonesome Pine, was released in 1975.
 Oliver was a trained singer and sang many of the tracks solo with Stan singing in duet occasionally.
 A number of the songs were sung by neither Laurel nor Hardy.

+Beau Hunks

+In 1992 and 1995, the Dutch orchestra The Beau Hunks released two albums, The Beau Hunks Play the Original Laurel & Hardy Music, on which they recreated original background music as heard in Laurel & Hardy's movies.
+American cartoonist Robert Crumb praised these releases as he had always been a huge fan of this music and reportedly "looked for it his entire life".

+Stan & Ollie

-The 2019 biographical film Stan & Ollie includes the actors recreating Laurel and Hardy's routine of singing of The Trail of the Lonesome Pine as done on stage.
+The 2019 biographical film Stan & Ollie includes the actors recreating Laurel and Hardy's routine of singing of "The Trail of the Lonesome Pine" as done on stage, as well as depictions of their dance routine from Way Out West.